 UPDATE: YubiKeys with serial numbers 2624253 to 2624449 and 2624801 to 2625499 are also not configured with fixed card manager keys.

-Our YubiKey NEO, is a JavaCard-based product, which has a set of card manager keys that allows you to delete/add/update the software “applets” running on the NEO, through the Global Platform interface.
+Our YubiKey NEO, is a JavaCard-based product.
+The NEO has a set of card manager keys that allows you to delete/add/update the software “applets” running on the NEO, through the Global Platform interface.

 We launched the YubiKey NEO as a “Developer Edition”, and as such, the card manager keys were set to a single value to facilitate development.

 For production use we don’t recommend this, since anything you can do is also something an attacker can do, thus potentially achieving a denial of service of your NEO by (for example) removing all applets on it.
 (Note that the card manager keys does not give anyone the ability to extract secrets, that’s by design never possible.)
 As the Yubico applets have now reached a reasonable level of maturity, we are proactively changing our processes around card manager keys.
 The YubiKey NEOs that have shipped from July 1st 2014, starting with serial number 3,000,000, are no longer configured with the fixed card manager keys.

 What does this mean if you are an existing YubiKey NEO customer?
 If you are concerned with someone else modifying the software on your NEO we recommend that you change the card manager keys.
 Global Platform can be used to change the card manager keys.